Palette-Labs-Inc/registry/packages/registry-sdk/README.md

 ### Using the SDK

-To register a new node, you can use the `registerNode` function provided by the registry SDK.
-This function takes an object with the following properties:
+To register a new node, you can use the `registerNode` method provided by the registry SDK.
+This method takes an object with the following properties:

 - `name`: The public name of your node.
 - `callbackUrl`: The public endpoint of your deployed server.